List of pre-Socratic philosophers: Atomists

 Students of the pre-Socratic atomists brought the philosophy into the Hellenistic era, including Hecataeus of Abdera, Apollodorus of Cyzicus, Nausiphanes, Diotimus of Tyre, Bion of Abdera, Bolus of Mendes, Diogenes of Smyrna, Anaxarchus, Nessos of Chios, and Metrodorus of Chios.
 They were succeeded by Epicurus and his atomist school of Epicureanism.

 Pythagoreans

+Pythagoras was the leader of the Pythagoreans.

 The first Italian philosophers were immigrants from Ionia.
 The most prominent of these was Pythagoras, who founded his philosophy of Pythagoreanism in the 6th century BC.
 This is the only ancient Greek philosophical movement in which a single person is considered its formal leader.
 Pythagoreanism was based on the idea that numbers are the basis of all things.
 There was no single defining trait shared by all of the Pythagoreans, and they engaged in a variety of pursuits that included athletics, mathematics, medicine, natural philosophy, and politics.
 Iamblichus identified 235 Pythagoreans by name, but the associated identity for many of these names is unknown.